-Yes.
-There is only one historic preservation non-profit in the state.
-There is only with the required expertise in combining historic preservation and economic development.
+Yes, there is only one historic preservation non-profit organization in the State.
+Their staff have the required expertise in combining historic preservation and economic development.

-Is the agency proposing this sole source contract because of unavoidable, critical time delays or issues that prevented the agency from completing this acquisition using a competitive process?
+• Is the agency proposing this sole source contract because of unavoidable, critical time delays or issues that prevented the agency from completing this acquisition using a competitive process?
 If so, please describe.
 For example, if time constraints are applicable, identify when the agency was on notice of the need for the goods and/or service, the entity that imposed the constraints, explain the authority of that entity to impose them, and provide the timelines within which work must be accomplished.

-Not Applicable.
+Not applicable.